Earl55/BINF6250_proj8/project08/README.md

 Also, using print statements at several lines helped me track of what I was outputting.

 # Generative AI Appendix
 I used AI to help answer some questions about the appending correctly to the dictionaries.
+Also to see about what function to use to shpw the max and index which is the Argmax function